Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-auth0-to-a-flutter-application.md

 This return is a token that we need to parse manually, for which we create a function called `parseIdToken`.

-Once this returns something, we also call a function called `getUserDetails`.
+Once this returns something, we also call a `getUserDetails` function.
 This function will retrieve the user data based on the access token.

 Then we set the refresh token in our app's storage to use once the user returns or the current token expires.